 Direct Admit Program

-Entering WVU freshman may be admitted directly into the Medical Laboratory Science Program with a minimum high school GPA of 3.75, and a minimum math component ACT score of 26 or a minimum math component SAT score of 610.
-Students admitted via this route must maintain an overall, and science/math pre-requisite GPA of 3.0 or above at each review period; and not receive a final course grade lower than a C in any science or math pre-requisite course prior to beginning the program.
-In addition to the above requirements, direct admit students are required to take PALM 100, 101, 200 and 201.
+Entering WVU freshman may be admitted directly into the Medical Laboratory Science Program with a minimum math component ACT score of 22, or a minimum math component SAT score of 540, or placement into CHEM 110, and a high school GPA requirement of 2.0 or higher.
+Students admitted via this route must maintain a minimum 3.0 overall GPA, and a minimum 2.75 science/math pre-requisite GPA at each review period.
+In addition to the above requirements, direct admit students are required to take PALM 100, 101, and 201.
 Any student who fails to meet the direct admit criteria will be permitted to apply through regular admission.